-- 1. with a written request or release from the student - 2. with a court order - 3. in order to comply with accreditation or government requirements
+- 1. with a written request or release from the student - 2. with a court order - 3. in order to comply with accreditation or government requirements educational records.

-All individual student files are kept for five years.
-Transcripts are kept permanently.
-Students may inspect and review their educational records.
 To do so, a student should submit a written request identifying the specific information to be reviewed.
 Each student's file will contain student's records, including a transcript of grades earned.
 An official transcript is available upon advance payment of the transcript fee of \$25.00.
-No transcript will be issued until all tuition and other fees due the institution are paid current.